miroslavpejic85/mirotalksfu/README.md

 <br>

-Try also [MiroTalk BRO](https://github.com/miroslavpejic85/mirotalkbro) live broadcasting.
+Try also [MiroTalk BRO](https://github.com/miroslavpejic85/mirotalkbro) `Live broadcast` (peer to peer) live video, audio and screen stream to all connected users (viewers). `Unlimited time, unlimited concurrent rooms` each having a broadcast and many viewers.

 </details>